 Products: Toys

-Certain types of food contact materials, such as kitchen appliances and tools, must carry the glass and fork symbol represented above.
-However, it’s only needed if the products use as food contact material is not obvious to the end consumer.
+Certain types of food contact materials that do not yet contact food when sold, such as kitchen appliances and tools, must carry the glass and fork symbol represented above and in Annex II.
+However, products clearly intended for food contact, such as cutlery or drinking glasses, do not necessitate the provision of that symbol.

 - Blenders